 Examples of common contaminants found at elevated levels in urban areas of Newcastle include Lead (Pb) and Hydrocarbons (such as PAH's and Benzo(a)pyrene).

-As a general precaution, Newcastle City Council encourages residents to:
+As a general precaution, City Of Newcastle encourages residents to:

 - Replace garden soil with fresh clean soil or create a raised garden bed and fill it with clean soil if looking to grow fruit or vegetables